Thomas J. Watson Jr.: Early life

 Watson attended the Hun School of Princeton in Princeton, New Jersey.
 He claimed in his autobiography that as a child he had a "strange defect in his vision" that made written words appear to fall off the page when he tried to read them.
 As a result, Watson struggled in school, and he acknowledged that Brown University reluctantly admitted him as a favor to his father.
 He graduated with a business degree in 1937.

 After graduating, Watson became a salesman for IBM but had little interest in the job.
 The turning point was his service as a pilot in the Army Air Forces during World War II.
 His brother "Dick" (Arthur) Watson had dropped out of Yale.
-Watson became a Lieutenant Colonel flying military commanders.
+Watson became a lieutenant colonel, tasked with flying military commanders.
 Tom Jr. later admitted to journalists that the one career he would have liked to follow was an airline pilot.
 Piloting came easily to him and for the first time, he had confidence in his abilities.
 Toward the end of his service, Watson worked for Major General Follett Bradley, who suggested that he should try to follow his father at IBM.
 Watson regularly flew Bradley, the director of lend-lease programs to the Soviet Union, to Moscow during the war.
 On these trips, he learned Russian, which would later serve him well as the American Ambassador to the Soviet Union.
+Watson and Bradley were instrumental in establishing the ALSIB-Northwest Staging Route to send military aircraft from the United States to the Soviet Union.

 Watson returned to IBM at the beginning of 1946.
-He was promoted to be a Vice President just six months later and was promoted to the board just four months after that.
-He became Executive Vice-President in 1949.
+He was promoted to be a vice president just six months later and was promoted to the board just four months after that.
+He became Executive Vice-president in 1949.